Nonye2K3/chia/FAQ.md

 # What is a proof of space?

 A proof of space is a proof that a farmer has allocated a portion of their storage in a way that is very difficult to create in real time but efficient to pre-compute and store on a hard drive.
 The [Chia Proof of Space Construction document](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf) goes deeply into the math and implementation considerations.
+A plot is a large set of proofs of space.
 A harvester can harvest multiple plots on the same machine.
 A farmer can then control multiple harvesters across many machines to manage the whole "farm."

 # What is k?